fgm/untilMongod/README.md

 application only once the MongoDB server it tries to connect to has become available.
 The application itself is just an example showing the equivalent of the `rs.Status()` mongo shell command.

+It assumes that:

+- MongoDB Community has been installed
+- Go is installed on the host

 To run it: